dev-Roshan-lab/ssn-invente-5.0/README.md

 # minivines

-Minivines -  A replica-try of TikTok.
+Minivines -  A replica of TikTok that dosen't care about you.

 ## Getting Started